Moral Practices - Ethical Standards - Right and Wrong Behavior

 This includes a

-commitment to the common good, a willingness to enter the public
+, a willingness to enter the public

 sphere and debate political and ethical issues, and the skills